-Let’s pause to think for a second…
+Let’s pause to think about group brainstorming for a second…

 When was the last time you sat with your team, your colleagues or your classmates to discuss a topic?
 Or the last time you pushed your brain to work (or to storm) and generate ideas with others?